mjghorbany/Image_Classification/readme.md

 # Biome Image Classification
 This repo docuemnts the codes and documentations for Biome and season image classifier.
-A convolutional neural network is used for learning the image patters and classifying them.
+A convolutional neural network is used for learning the image patters and classifying them. below the concept of CNN is presented:

 ![Screenshot](cnn.png)
 ![Screenshot](DL.png)